jbinko/UGEN/README.md

 - `Source code.zip` - Source code of this project
 - `Source code.tar.gz` - Source code of this project in different tar/zip format

-- Download the `UGEN.zip` file.
+- Download the `UGEN-XYZ-X64.zip` file.
 Extract the content of the zip file into any preferred directory from which you will run this tool.
 - Try to run the tool with command: `./ugen -h`.
 It should show you all the available options of the command line tool.

 ## How to use this tool